The Constitution of 1956 – The First Constitution of Pakistan:

 The 1956 Constitution also provided the independence of the judiciary where the judges were appointed by the head of state.
 They could be removed only through impeachment.

 14).
-Three Lists Relating to Distribution of Powers:
+Three Lists Relating to the Distribution of Powers:

-Three lists were provided for the distribution of powers between the Centre and Province.
+Three lists were provided for the distribution of powers between the Centre and the Province.

 i).
 Federal List: